illusionaryshelter/auxiliary/README.md

 # auxiliary
-auxiliary macro header for self
+an auxiliary macro header for self

-this lib is header-only
+header-only

 example: